sylk80/tictactoe_team/NOTES.md

 -   ✅ fix unreliability of `game.test.js`
 -   ✅ Look into why Second Round BDD test still failing
--   Create UAT 1.4 BDD steps
+-   ✅ Create UAT 1.4 BDD steps
     -   Create test for the nine steps
+    -   When game ends, game message is printed

+# Pomodoro 16

+Driver: Julian
+Navigator: Balazs

+    - ✅ Create test for the nine steps
+    - When game ends, game message is printed